 And that’s it.
 I’m really grateful to Diane for sending her story.
 I’m not sure that everything about every wellness or fitness influencer is fake — but I’m sure that a hell of a lot of it is, and that the space would benefit from a lot more accreditation, training, and skepticism.
 And I doubt that any of those things are coming any time soon, so all we can do is exactly what Diane suggests.

 If you’ve found some value in this story, please share it.
-The Cynic’s Guide to Self Improvement is free, paid subscriptions are entirely optional, and the best way to know that people are finding it useful is to see it getting shared around.
-Also, if you’ve got a story like this, or there’s anything else you’d like me to write about, feel free to email me: firstname.lastname@example.org.
+The Cynic’s Guide to Self Improvement is free4, paid subscriptions are entirely optional, and the best way to know that people are finding it useful is to see it getting shared around.
+Also, if you’ve got a story like this, or there’s anything else you’d like me to write about, feel free to email me: email@example.com.

 So yeah.
 Back in the moment: if you’re affected by the tech industry’s job-killing spree, I am so sorry.
 You don’t deserve this.
 I’m gutted that I don’t have anything more helpful to say, and I hope you find something new soon.
 If the posts I see on my LinkedIn feed are anything to go by, lot of people caught up in this stuff are finding solace in various forms of self-improvement.
 All I can say, having gone through this several times now, is don’t risk burning out.
 You’ve just gone through a shitty experience, so take good care of yourself.